telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 ---
-title: How to Set ReportSource for Report Viewers
+title: Setting ReportSource to ReportViewers
-page_title: How to Set ReportSource for Report Viewers
+page_title: Setting ReportSource to ReportViewers Explained
-description: How to Set ReportSource for Report Viewers
+description: "Learn what is ReportSource and How to Set ReportSource for the supported Report Viewers in Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/how-to-set-reportsource-for-report-viewers
 tags: how,to,set,reportsource,for,report,viewers
 published: True